Category Archives: Events Here

 Girls’ Day Out

-Our Girls’ Day Out is designed to be a very hands-on experience for a beautiful fall day!
-It’s first centered around a fashion show of “CABI” Clothing by stylist Polly Craig where the latest fall and winter fashions will be modeled followed by try-on opportunities.
-Other activities include a chance to build-your-own-bouquet from the flower bar presented by “Rooting For You” and “Gillespie Florists.”
-Shop from a display of hand-crafted jewelry by Dawn and Ally or have them plan a custom piece from their design books.
-Stacy Miceli will offer her paintings and inspire you to create your own in a class scheduled here later this month.
-The patio will be dotted with seasonal tablescapes featuring decorative items for sale.
-Additional places to sit outdoors will allow you to visit with friends and enjoy some complimentary snacks and soft drinks.
-Free wine tastings are available during the event and wine can also be purchased by the glass.
-And of course, you can always buy a bottle of your favorite to take home!
+Our Girls’ Day Out was designed to be a very hands-on experience for a beautiful fall day!
+It first centered around a fashion show of “CABI” Clothing by stylist Polly Craig where the latest fall and winter fashions were modeled followed by try-on opportunities.
+Other activities included a chance to build-your-own-bouquet from the flower bar presented by “Rooting For You” and “Gillespie Florists.”

 Total Eclipse Watch Party